keks24/raspberry-pi-luks/README.md

 Boot into `Raspbian` once, so the `root partition` is extended to its full capacity.
 Then, log in with the username `pi` and the password `raspberry`.

-Take notes of the following commands and shutdown the system.
+Take notes of the following commands and shutdown the `Raspberry Pi`.
 These are important for later:
 ```bash
 $ uname --release
 5.10.17+